 Many people used to scoff at the idea that a tiny little mountain town could house so much creativity and inspiration.
 But oh, does it ever.
 Home to countless talented artists, musicians, photographers, alpinists, actors, and writers, it often feels like Bozeman’s cultural scene is just bursting with talent.
 The best part is that all this creativity is nurtured by the community and showcased in hole-in-the-wall art galleries, historic theatres, symphony stages, art studios, and festivals.
 Click here for our list of the best things to do in Bozeman.

 It’s something you sense when you enter our beautiful city, but it’s difficult to put your finger on exactly what it is that makes Bozeman’s community so special.
 To us, it’s a culmination of the little things, the faces of the farmers at the local markets, the friendly nod of a stranger as you pass by, the glow of the setting sun on the Bridger mountains, friendly conversations on chairlifts.
-It’s the faces in the crowds that line Main Street for a parade, a friendly wave as cars pass on a dirt road.
 All the things that make Bozeman so special are rooted in the mountains, the community, and its people.
 Speaking of community, click here for our list of the best ways to volunteer in Bozeman.